 - 3 cups french fried onions

-- 2-8.2 ounce boxes corn muffin mix and ingredients to make it according to pkg directions
+- 2 boxes corn muffin mix and ingredients to make it according to pkg directions

 - 1/2 cup shredded cheddar cheese

-- In large skillet, cook ground beef until done, breaking up as you do so with a wooden spoon or whatever you grab out of the kitchen drawer first.
+- In a large skillet, cook the ground beef until done, breaking up as you do so with a wooden spoon or whatever you grab out of the kitchen drawer first.
 Drain off the grease.1 1/2 pounds ground beef

-- Stir in taco seasoning, corn, rotel (juice and all), and half of the french fried onions.
+- Stir in the taco seasoning, corn, Rotel tomatoes (juice and all), and half of the french fried onions.
 Spread into the bottom of a 9x13 baking dish.1 packet taco seasoning, 1 can whole kernel corn, 1 can original Rotel tomatoes, 3 cups french fried onions

-- Prepare muffin mixes according to package directions all in one bowl.
-Spread on top of the meat mixture.2 boxes corn muffin mix
+- Prepare the Jiffy cornbread mix according to package directions all in one mixing bowl.
+Spread the cornbread batter on top of the meat mixture.2 boxes corn muffin mix

-- Bake, uncovered, at 400 for 20 minutes or until cornbread is golden on top.
-Top with cheese and remaining french fried onions.
+- Bake, uncovered, at 400 for 20 minutes or until the cornbread topping is golden.
+Top with shredded cheese and remaining french fried onions.
 Return to oven until cheese is melted.
 Serve with sour cream.3 cups french fried onions, 1/2 cup shredded cheddar cheese

 “Be kind whenever possible.
 It is always possible.”